 'WATER MARGIN: Hong Kong's Link to the Sea' - click the 'Other Projects' section of this website to order a copy of our book today!

-Urgent Help Needed: You make a BIG difference by helping to keep the ecosystem functioning properly, and protecting sharks.
+Great news!
+On September 15th, 2013, the Hong Kong Government announced that shark fins and bluefin tuna would not be used at government banquets and events.
+This is a great start, but a huge number are still traded through Hong Kong, and this trade is not well monitored.
+You can make a BIG difference by helping to keep the ecosystem functioning properly, and protecting sharks.
+If you support the the call for a comprehensive sale and possession ban, please sign and share this petition.
+There are already thousands of signatures, but many more are needed to show support for their protection.
 Please sign this petition today, and pass it on.
 This petition shows your support for stopping shark fins from being sold in Hong Kong.
 Countries around the world have laws that ban the sale and possession of shark fin, and more than 50 Hong Kong conservation groups joined to called on the Hong Kong Government to listen and enact similar laws.

-Companies like Cathay Pacific Airways, HSBC and others have banned shark fin from their operations.
+Companies like Cathay Pacific Airways, HSBC and others have already banned shark fin from their business activities and banquets.
 Also, from an authenticated recent survey, the majority of Hong Kong's population has said no to shark fin - the environmental cost is just too high.

 More than 10,200 tons of shark fin were imported into Hong Kong in 2011, and this trade has led to the direct threat of many species of sharks from around the world.
 The message is clear: the time has come for the Hong Kong Government to enact laws to ban shark fin and related products from the territory.
 It might seem strange that you can make such an important difference, but you really can.
 Thank you for the help.
 (Photos courtesy of Alex Hofford)